 Most importantly, every single time you drew your gun, you also threw the safety.
-That builds muscle memory - the kind of muscle memory that makes your throw a part of your draw.
+That builds muscle memory - the kind of muscle memory that makes releasing the safety part of your draw.

 Oh and lets not forget that for combatives, best practice is to grab the pistol in the holster with a "high" thumb.
-(See the article on The Draw Sequence for Combatives.)
 So we're not asking you to do anything different with your grip.

 So it turns out it's sloppy training that will get you killed - not an external safety.